 Virtual Events

 During the pandemic and in the years that followed, B&N became a major player in the virtual event space.
 Whether they were held on Eventbrite, Facebook, or Instagram Live, we took care to connect with authors on their work.
 As a bibliophile, it never felt like work reading and researching novels to engage with writers.
-The goal was to boost audience engagement and SEO across platforms, driving traffic to B&N stores and online.
+For my part, I collaborated with category managers to identify the “commercial heartbeat” of new releases, developing pointed questions that highlighted a book’s unique selling points for a live audience.

 B&N Book Club: You are Here by David Nicholls